mikeizbicki/cmc-csci046/topic_00_unix/README.md

-# topic 00: unix and the open source workflow
+# Topic 00: Unix and the open source workflow

 <center>
 <a href="https://www.reddit.com/r/linuxmasterrace/comments/3las1l/dilbert_had_it_right_back_in_1995/">